Operation-Nation/sanity-plugin-schema-markup/README.md

 # What it is

-The `@operationnation/sanity-plugin-schema-markup` is a Sanity Studio v3 plugin designed to simplify the process of generating schema markup for various types of content.
+The `@operationnation/sanity-plugin-schema-markup` is a Sanity Studio plugin designed to simplify the process of generating Schema Markup, also known as structured data, for various types of content.
 This plugin is particularly useful for enhancing the structured data of your content, making it more accessible and understandable for search engines.
+You can read more about Schema Markup on the [official website](https://schema.org/).

 ## Key Features